The Miami Beach Rising Above grants were created with the goal of promoting sustainability, environmental stewardship and conservation.

 - The Miami Beach Rising Above grants are specifically for non-profit organizations with a 501(c)(3) status.

-- Yes, but the lead applicant would have to be the non-profit.
+- Yes, but the lead applicant would have to be a non-profit.

 - What is the max amount that can be requested in our proposal?

 - Proposals should range from $2,000 to a maximum of $30,000.

 - What is the timeline for proposed projects/programs to be completed?

 - Ideally, all proposals should have programs/projects that are completed within one year of the grant agreement approval.

 - When will awardees be announced?